Written by: Felicity Flores

 Conclusion: Albert Einstein’s IQ Score Is Between 150 And 207.

-As I have already mentioned, the popular opinion about Albert Einstein’s IQ score is 160. (which obviously comes in the range of 150-207.)
+As I mentioned, the popular opinion about Albert Einstein’s IQ score is 160 (which is in the range of 150-207).

 However, as per my research, I have deduced that no claim of Albert Einstein’s IQ score is trustworthy.

-But, there are specific historiometric methods that can give us a rough estimate of Albert Einstein’s IQ.
+However, specific historiometric methods can give us a rough estimate of Albert Einstein’s IQ.
 Catherine Cox Miles, an American psychologist, introduced the process of estimating the IQ of historical individuals.
 Many researchers have endorsed and supported her historiometric methods.
-For example, Dean K. Simonton, in 2020, in his study, authenticated the technique.
+For example, Dean K. Simonton authenticated the technique in 2020 in his study.
 But sadly, no one has applied this method to determine Einstein’s IQ score.

 About the Author